What do FE Risk Scores tell me?

 D. are sensitive to market conditions

-The scoring system uses a minimum of 18 months and a maximum of 3 years of weekly total returns to measure the volatility of an instrument relative to the FTSE100.
+The scoring system uses a minimum of 18 months and a maximum of 3 years of weekly total returns to measure the volatility of an instrument relative to the UK leading 100 shares.
 All values are rebased to Sterling, for UK Risk Scores.
-But less weight is given to the older returns, so that the score is more sensitive to recent events, but not excessively soWhy is the FTSE 100 being used as the reference point?
-Why not the FTSE All Share?
+But less weight is given to the older returns, so that the score is more sensitive to recent events, but not excessively soWhy are the UK leading 100 shares being used as the reference point?

 Any recognised measure of general investment market conditions would do.
-But since the reference point is set at 100, it just seemed more natural to use the FTSE100, in a UK context.
+But since the reference point is set at 100, it just seemed more natural to use the UK leading 100 shares.
 When Risk Scores are calculated for other parts of the world, more relevant local reference points will be used, and the data will be rebased to local currencies.
 Typically, what can I expect FE Risk Scores to show me? (examples – eg cash scores likely to be lower than equity)

 In the UK, the following instrument types will be Risk Scored – UK Equities, UK Unit trusts and OEIC’s, UK Life and Pension Funds, Offshore funds for sale in the UK, ETF’s and VCT’s, as well as Fund sector averages and Indices.
 In addition any portfolio can be Risk Scored.
 How do I use these scores in tandem with FE’s other fund and manager ratings?